Chris-McGonigle/emmas-beauty-parlour/testing/TESTING.md

-# Testing for client website 'Emma's Beauty Parlour'
+# Testing for client website "Emma's Beauty Parlour"

 The following document outlines all testing carried out on the client website, Emma's Beauty Parlour.